tclovett/Jeopardy/README.md

   - [ ] Displays SCOREBOARD
   - [ ] RESPONSE
     - [ ] Should show a response input
-    - [ ] Should switch back to GAMEBOARD when reponse is submitted
+    - [ ] Should switch back to full GAMEBOARD when reponse is submitted
   - [ ] GAMEBOARD
     - [ ] After submitting a response: does not show CLUE dollar value when displaying CATEGORIES